lidofinance/dual-governance/docs/mechanism.md

 Let's now define these states and transitions.

 > Note: when a state has multiple outgoing transitions, their conditions are evaluated in the order they're listed in the text.
 If a condition evaluates to true, the further evaluation stops and the corresponding transition is triggered.
+>
+> Multiple state transitions can be sequentially triggered at the same timestamp, provided that each subsequent transition's condition is re-evaluated and holds true after the preceding transition is triggered.

 ### Normal state